williamyang1991/VToonify/README.md

 ## (2) Training VToonify

-Download the supporting models to the `./checkpoint/` folder:
+Download the supporting models to the `./checkpoint/` folder and arrange them in [this folder structure](./checkpoint/):

 | Model | Description |
 | :--- | :--- |